 Evaluation results are received within 8 months from the collection date (deadline).
 Successful COST Actions are expected to start within three months after approval.

-70 new COST Actions were funded for the 2021 call and started in Autumn 2022.
-The success rate for applications for this Open Call was 17.4%.
+70 new COST Actions have been funded for the 2022 call and will start in Autumn 2023.
+The success rate for applications for this Open Call was 18.7%.

 What makes a competitive proposal?